-The Water and Sewer Department is funded by user fees.
+The Water and Sewer Department is funded solely by user fees.
 Sewer charges are billed at \$90 per unit.
 The Water & Sewer Department defines "unit" differently for different land uses.
 A detailed breakdown is available from the Water and Sewer Rate Information link under the Water & Sewer Department page on the Town website.
-Funding for special projects that are not included in day-to-day operations or included in annual budgets are funded through warrant articles approved by residents.